OctopusSamples/SpaceCloner/README.md

 **Unless the source and destination major.minor versions are the same, the script will not proceed.**

 You will notice some version checks being run in the script.
 This is to prevent the script from calling the API when it shouldn't.

+## What permissions should I have?
+For the source instance, a user with read-only permissions to all objects copied is required.

+For the destination instance, we recommend a user with `Space Manager` or higher.
+You can go through and lock down permissions as you see fit, but `Space Manager` will get you going.

+## Can I use this in a Octopus Deploy runbook?
+Yes!
+It is a PowerShell script.
+It calls the APIs, so you should be fine in using it in an Octopus Deploy runbook.